An interesting book by Hornell Hart

 Saltmarsh, in his 1931 article entitled «Is Proof of Survival Possible?» stated that death visions do not always refer to entities of deceased people, but sometimes living people are also perceived.
 Edmund Gurney, in his fundamental Phantasms of the Living (published in 1886 and written in collaboration with Myers and Podmore), proposed the theory that apparitions were nothing but hallucinations created by the subconscious mind of the person who sees them, on the basis of a suggestion – similar to those received by hypnotized subjects – transmitted telepathically by the visualized entity.
 Louisa Rhine, however, maintained that the hypothesis that the apparitions were due to a telepathic process induced by the dead on the living was not convincing, on the basis of the fact that in the case of visual or auditory hallucinations concerning a living person (agent), the latter in several cases had no conscious intention to appear.
 So, according to her, it is the percipient's intent to prevail, not the agent's will.

-Among the reasons why Gardner Murphy too did not believe that apparitions could be considered as evidence of survival, are both the visions of our own double (a duplicate of the percipient's body) and those cocerning animals: in the latter case, even in the case of dead animals, the reasons are lacking that attribute survival only to human organisms, endowed with intelligence and moral, cognitive and relationship faculties superior to those of animals.
+Among the reasons why Gardner Murphy too did not believe that apparitions could be considered as evidence of survival, are both the visions of our own double (a duplicate of the percipient's body) and those cocerning animals: in the latter case, even in the case of dead animals, there is a lack of motivations that attribute survival only to human organisms, endowed with intelligence and moral, cognitive and relational faculties superior to those of animals.
 In this respect, Murphy observed that, if telepathy was hypothesized, in those cases where dogs would communicate the event of their own death, telepathic powers should have been extended to them as well.
 It should also be noted that apparitions are almost always suitably dressed, often carrying objects (bags, walking sticks, etc.), or they are on horseback, in a carriage, in a car, and sometimes they are accompanied by animals.
-If those perceived are indeed the etheric bodies of deceased, do etheric bodies of clothes or objects exist as well?
+If those perceived are indeed the etheric bodies of the deceased, do etheric bodies of clothes or objects exist as well?
 A plausible hypothesis is that apparitions are a kind of hologram, created through certain (unknown) psychic resources that escape the Ego's control and consciousness.
 Only a few of these apparitions (about one in four) succeed in speaking.

 Hart then takes into account the counter-arguments and the evidence in favor of the survival hypothesis, citing inter alia a 1941 article by Bernard Abdy Collins (1880-1951), in which some of the objections advanced by Saltmarsh are discussed and countered.
-Reference is made, for instance, to cases of identical calligraphy (certified by experts) of the writings produced by the medium with the writings of the communicating entity when he/she was alive, or to the timbre and diction of direct voices, perfectly recognized by the sitters as those that the communicating entity had in life.
-Finally, in chapter 17, Hart summarizes and lists the considerations and evidence presented by the supporters of the super-psi theory, adversaries of survival, and the supporters of the latter.
+Reference is made, for instance, to cases of identical calligraphy (certified by experts) of the writings produced by the medium with the writings of the communicating entities when they were alive, or to the timbre and diction of direct voices, perfectly recognized by the sitters as those that the communicating entities had in life.
+Finally, in chapter 17, Hart summarizes and lists the considerations and evidence presented by the supporters of the super-psi theory, who opposed the hypothesis of survival, and the supporters of the latter.
 Hereafter is a summary of the pros and cons.

 Proofs of survival provided by mediumistic communications: